 That is what I keep asking myself.

-During my absence from twitter and my blog I have learnt a lot.
+Since my last post I have learnt a lot.
 One of the things I have learnt is that being uncomfortable with doing something you know will benefit you and your ideas is a good thing.
 It means you are doing great things.
 Hello discomfort!

 If you can’t make ULearn 2017, join the connected conversations via the twitter feed #ulearn17 and #notatulearn17.
 I will also post the research into my blog once we have presented.